 Privacy, German fear and the look abroad

-After all, with regard to the German fear of data protection, Spahn stated: "We have to be active here if we don't want to endure anything in the end".
-If you now look at countries that are already significantly further ahead in digital development, it quickly becomes clear that in practice there are still a number of steps to this active design.
+After all, with a view to the German fear issue of data protection, Spahn stated: “We have to actively shape this if we don't want to suffer anything in the end”.
+If you now look at countries that are already significantly further in terms of digital development, you will feel fast clearthat in practice a number of steps are still necessary for this active design.

 The best example of this, of course, is Estonia, that when I visited a few years ago, I clearly demonstrated how old-fashioned and inefficient administrative processes really are in Germany.
 And how much more efficiently everything could be made - but also that the topic of data protection will be the sticking point, especially in the critical health sector.

 When health data is managed digitally